Call for Papers

 - Relevance at the intersection of the fields of machine learning and psychology.

-NVIDIA will be donating a Titan RTX as best paper award
+NVIDIA will be donating a Titan V as best paper award

 Oculus will be donating a Quest as best poster award